Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 ##   r.squared adj.r.squared  sigma statistic   p.value    df  logLik    AIC    BIC
 ##       <dbl>         <dbl>  <dbl>     <dbl>     <dbl> <dbl>   <dbl>  <dbl>  <dbl>
 ## 1     0.530         0.529 67552.
 648. 6.15e-282     3 -21666.
 43343.
 43370.
-## # … with 3 more variables: deviance <dbl>, df.residual <int>, nobs <int>
+## # ... with 3 more variables: deviance <dbl>, df.residual <int>, nobs <int>
 ```

 **Fun Fact**: Adding an explanatory variable $X$ to the model will always increase R-squared or keep it the same.

-In general, we'd like the most simple (least number of $X$ variables) that does a good job for our goals.
+In general, we'd like the most simple model (with the fewest $X$ variables) that does a good job for our goals.
 If R-squared never goes down when you add an explanatory variable, we need a different tool to help us decide whether to add a variable.

 Remember that
 $$R^2 = 1 - \frac{SSE}{SSTO} = \%\hbox{ of variation in Y explained by model}$$